Common Nonconformities

 The definition of a nonconformity in ISO 17021 is defined as: “non-fulfilment of a requirement”.

-In real terms this is often exlpained as a failure to fulfill one or more requirements of the management system standard, or a situation that raises significant doubt about the ability of the client’s management system to achieve its intended outputs.”
+In real terms this is often explained as a failure to fulfil one or more requirements of the management system standard, or a situation that raises significant doubt about the ability of the client’s management system to achieve its intended outputs.”

 A nonconformity can be identified as a “minor” or a “major”.
 Put simply, a minor nonconformity means the failure to comply with a requirement which is not likely to result in management system failure, e.g. a single lapse or an isolated incident.
 Whereas a major nonconformity means an absence or total breakdown of a system to meet a requirement, in some cases a number of minors related to the same clause or requirement.